GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-ultragpu-8g/nccl-tests/README.md

 For more details, follow the remainder of this README.

-## Convert container to squashfs image
+# Detailed Instructions

 All of the following should be done on the login node of your slurm cluster, and while somewhere on the shared Filestore filesystem (typically the user's home directory).

-First we'll want to create a squash-fs version of the container we want to launch.
-We do this because otherwise we'd be pulling the (typically >10GB) image multiple times from the source on each node, converting to sqsh each time, etc, which would make the job launch longer.
-For example, to use nvidia's latest pytorch container, we run:

-	enroot import docker://nvcr.io#nvidia/pytorch:24.09-py3

-This will create a (large) file named "nvidia+pytorch+24.09-py3.sqsh".

 ## Building NCCL-tests

-For building the nccl-tests binaries, we spawn a job that runs on the a3-ultra nodes within the same application container.
-See build-nccl-tests.sh for an example, which can be run with:
+See build-nccl-tests.sh for an example.
+Within it, you will see that first we'll create a squashfs version of the container using we want to launch using `enroot import`.
+We do this because otherwise we'd be pulling the (typically more than 10GB) image multiple times from the source on each node, converting to sqsh each time, etc, which would make the job launch longer.

+For building the nccl-tests binaries, we use `pyxis` to run the enroot container and build the nccl-tests within that container to ensure the resulting binarier are compatiblel with the container enviornment.

+Both of the above (importing and building) are accomplished by running:

 	sbatch build-nccl-tests.sh

 ## Running your application on a3-ultra instances